 In January 2011, PA Leadership opened a new building in West Chester, the Advanced Ideas Center (AIC).
 Due to the growth of our student body, and thus our faculty, the University Scholars program is now housed in the AIC, as are our elementary and middle school cyber teachers.

 We began the 2011-2012 school year with nearly 2200 students; on October 18, 2011, we reached over 2300 students enrolled – a new milestone, at the time.

 The 2012-2013 school year introduced the on-site School of Professional Studies program in the Pittsburgh office, which expanded to the West Chester office for 2016-2017, and is available virtually to all PALCS high school students.

-Our school has continued to grow and we now have record high numbers of over 2700 enrolled students as of the 2017-2018 school year.
+Our school has continued to grow and we are now quickly approaching 3,000 enrolled students as of the 2018-2019 school year.
 We hope to include your family in the exciting development of the Pennsylvania Leadership Charter School!

 PALCS’s educational goal is to prepare students to be creative, intuitive and analytical leaders with a firm understanding of the forces, leaders and thinking that have shaped world cultures.
 The curriculum will prepare students to be problem solvers both individually and collaboratively using the problem solving skills developed through a comparative interdisciplinary study.

 PALCS will teach competency in reading, writing, mathematics, history, science and the arts.
 PALCS will prepare students to be successful whether they continue formal education or enter immediately into the work force.
 The strong emphasis on computer skills will provide the tools to address the unique career and global opportunities facing them in the 21st Century.
 PALCS will evaluate each student twice annually to ensure that he/she is meeting state standards.